PyGithub/PyGithub/doc/examples/organization.rst

 	Repository(full_name="PyGithub/PyGithub")

-Get all members of an organization without a role filter
+Get all members of an organization.

 .. code-block:: python